Lepidoptera

 An annual migrant in varying numbers.
 In the late autumn can be seen feeding on areas of late flowering Ivy.

-This species has declined on site, in line with large parts of the UK, although numbers appear to have improved recently.
-It also occurs as a migrant.
+This species has rapidly declined on site, in line with large parts of the UK.
+Although prone to fluctuations, there were just three records in 2018-19.
+It can also occurs as a migrant.

-The first reserve record of this rare migrant was in a clearing near the First Pond on 1/7/07.
-The second was in Greenland Lake on 3/4/08.
+The first record of this rare migrant was in a clearing near the First Pond on 1st July 2007.
+The second was in Greenland Lake on 3rd April 2008, with the third in the Buffer Zone on 23 March 2011 and perhaps the same on 2nd April.
+The most recent was near the Visitor Centre on 2nd July 2018.

 This rare migrant has been seen twice in the recording area, on 26th July 1982 and 3rd August 2010.